nianlonggu/WhisperSeg/README.md

 ![vis](assets/res_human.gif)

 ## Citation
 Our paper is under review.
-The citation information will be updated soon.
+The citation information will be updated in the future.

 ## Contact
 Nianlong Gu